benoitries/experimentation/input/input-persona/persona-v3-limited-agents/PSN_LUCIM_Operation_Model_Generator.md

 **Method for Mission 2:**
 Follow these steps (in order), guided by <REVERSE-ENGINEERING-DRIVERS>:
 1) Parse <AUDIT-REPORT> and <PREVIOUS-LUCIM-OPERATION-MODEL> and extract fix-suggestions from <AUDIT-REPORT>.
-2) Revise <PREVIOUS-LUCIM-OPERATION-MODEL> and generate a new LUCIM Operation Model by applying fix-suggestions. **CRITICAL**: Maintain highest fidelity to the actual simulation code at simulation-level.
+2) Revise <PREVIOUS-LUCIM-OPERATION-MODEL> and produce a revised LUCIM Operation Model by applying fix-suggestions.
+The revised model must comply with all rules in <RULES-LUCIM-OPERATION-MODEL>, with a particular attention to the non-compliant rules in <AUDIT-REPORT>. **CRITICAL**: Maintain highest fidelity to the actual simulation code at simulation-level.
 Ensure corrections improve accuracy to the simulation code's behavior rather than introducing higher-level abstractions.

 **Special Instructions**
 *Reverse-Engineering Drivers (see <REVERSE-ENGINEERING-DRIVERS>)*